-Thinning may have short-term impacts on downed wood quality, but tree response to thinning is expected to result in increased growth which would speed the ability of the stands to provide the size of snags and down wood needed to meet the Forest Plan standards FW-215, FW-216, FW-219 through FW-223.
+Thinning may have short-term impacts on downed wood quality, but tree response to thinning is expected to result in increased growth which would speed the ability of the stands to provide the

 FW-219 and FW-223 indicate that stands should have 6 logs per acre in decomposition class 1, 2, and 3 and that they should be at least 20 inches in diameter and greater than 20 feet in length.
 However, FW-225 and FW-226 indicate that smaller size logs may be retained if the stand is too young to have 20 inch trees.
 Under the Proposed Action, logs representing the largest tree diameter class present in the stand would be retained.